Before we dive into the “Buffett Indicator,” I want to share a quote from the Oracle of Omaha himself:

 “Let me be clear on one point: I can’t predict the short-term movements of the stock market.
 I haven’t the faintest idea as to whether stocks will be higher or lower a month or a year from now.”

-That quote, which is from an op-ed Warren Buffett wrote in 2008 for The New York Times, provides some important context: Warren Buffett (and, by extension, Berkshire Hathaway) is not practicing market timing, and the indicators and valuations that he watches are not precise market-timing tools.
+That quote, which is from an op-ed Warren Buffett wrote in 2008 for The New York Times, provides some important context: Warren Buffett (and, by extension, Berkshire Hathaway) wasn’t a practitioner of market timing, and the indicators and valuations that he (and, presumably, successor CEO Greg Abel) watches are not precise market-timing tools.

 In other words, what we’ll highlight today as warnings for investors shouldn’t inspire you to immediately flee to cash.
-These aren’t sell signals, per se.
+This isn’t a sell signal, per se.

-And right now, Mr. Buffett is content to stockpile cash.
+And as he handed off the reins of Berkshire, Mr. Buffett was content to stockpile cash.

 [text_ad]

-As of the end of Q2, Berkshire Hathaway’s cash holdings are $344.1 billion, near last quarter’s all-time high level and roughly one-third of Berkshire’s market cap.
+As of the end of Q3, Berkshire Hathaway’s cash holdings were $315 billion, about 10% below the all-time high and roughly one-third of Berkshire’s market cap.

-That’s up from $334.2 billion at the end of 2024 and nearly double the $189.0 billion Berkshire held in reserve before the company started meaningfully raising cash last year, in March 2024.
+That’s down slightly from the $334.2 billion at the end of 2024 and nearly double the $189.0 billion Berkshire held in reserve before the company started meaningfully raising cash in March 2024.
 Both of those totals were also record highs at the time.

 Why?
 Why is Berkshire Hathaway holding so much cash while the stock market hits new highs time after time?

-After all, in the latest letter to Berkshire shareholders, Buffett expressly stated that he’d rather not be holding cash (bolding for emphasis is mine):
+After all, in what would be his last letter to Berkshire shareholders, Buffett expressly stated that he’d rather not be holding cash (bolding for emphasis is mine):

 “Berkshire shareholders can rest assured that we will forever deploy a substantial majority of their money in equities – mostly American equities although many of these will have international operations of significance.
 Berkshire will never prefer ownership of cash-equivalent assets over the ownership of good businesses, whether controlled or only partially owned.”

-Presumably, Buffett is looking out at the market and seeing a lack of meaningful long-term opportunity, or, more appropriately, a lack of meaningful long-term value.
+Presumably, as Buffett put his finishing touches on the Berkshire portfolio before handing it off to Abel, he looked out at the market and saw a lack of meaningful long-term opportunities, or, more appropriately, a lack of meaningful long-term value.

 Which brings us to the Buffett Indicator.